JuliaMolSim/Molly.jl/docs/src/free_energy.md

 ## Calculating Alchemical Free Energies with AWH

-### The alchemical transformation
+### The alchemical transformation and the two-leg cycle

-While AWH is highly effective for sampling spatial reaction coordinates, its statistical mechanics foundation seamlessly extends to alchemical transformations.
-In an alchemical free energy calculation, the collective variable is not a geometric property, but rather an alchemical parameter $\lambda$ that interpolates the Hamiltonian between two thermodynamic end states.
-A classic example is the calculation of a solvation free energy, which involves the transformation between a "coupled" state (a solute fully interacting with the solvent) and a "decoupled" state (the solute acts as an ideal gas non-interacting phantom within the solvent).
+In an alchemical free energy calculation, the collective variable is an alchemical parameter $\lambda$ that interpolates the Hamiltonian between two thermodynamic end states.
+Using AWH eliminates the need to manually optimize a dense ladder of intermediate $\lambda$ states, as the algorithm dynamically enforces a uniform target distribution, dedicating more sampling time to high-gradient regions.

-Using AWH for alchemical transformations presents a significant advantage over equilibrium methods like MBAR.
-In MBAR, one must meticulously define a dense ladder of intermediate $\lambda$ states to ensure sufficient phase-space overlap between adjacent windows.
-AWH eliminates this manual optimization.
-Because AWH dynamically updates the bias to enforce a target uniform distribution across the $\lambda$ space, the simulation will naturally adapt, spending more time sampling the specific $\lambda$ bottleneck regions where the free energy gradient is steepest.

-In this example, we will calculate the solvation free energy of ethanol.
-A standard and robust approach to avoid numerical instabilities (the "endpoint catastrophe") is to perform the decoupling in two stages: first, linearly decouple the electrostatic interactions, and subsequently decouple the Lennard-Jones (van der Waals) interactions using a soft-core potential.

-We start by defining our simulation parameters and the $\lambda$ schedule:
+For a rigorous standard state solvation calculation, a two-leg thermodynamic cycle must be used to account for intramolecular self-interactions and conformational entropy changes that occur upon removing the solvent:
+1.  **Solvent Leg (Annihilation):** Both solute-solvent and solute-solute non-bonded interactions are turned off.
+2.  **Vacuum Leg (Annihilation):** The isolated solute is simulated, and its intramolecular non-bonded interactions are turned off.

+Subtracting the vacuum annihilation work from the solvent annihilation work perfectly isolates the free energy of solvation.

+To prevent numerical instability when atoms overlap at low $\lambda$ values, the schedule decouples electrostatic interactions linearly first, followed by van der Waals interactions using a soft-core potential.
+The timestep is set to **1 fs** to maintain stable numerical integration against the steep potential gradients present in highly decoupled states.

 ```julia
 # alchemical_awh.jl